orsonteodoro/gcf2/README.md

 issue request.
 Enough documentation in this readme and in the code comments of this repo to solve CFI related problems.

+Souper flags support has been added, but currently disabled until it passes unit testing.

 ## The default make.conf *FLAGS:

 * CFLAGS="-march=native -Os -fno-inline -freorder-blocks-algorithm=simple